CSA Programs

 SNAP/EBT Shares

-We offer SNAP CSA shares at half-price at Jack’s Solar Garden thanks to Double Up Food Bucks!
-Please email csa@sproutcityfarms.org to sign up.
+We offer SNAP CSA shares at half-price at Jack’s Solar Garden thanks to Double Up Food Bucks

-At Denver Green School Community Farm, we are able to offer SNAP shares at no cost: Apply here by February 28, 2025!
+At Denver Green School Community Farm, we are able to offer SNAP shares at no cost.
+The sign-up is closed for this season.

 WIC Shares